se-edu/learningresources/contents/javascript/javascript.md

 That is why there is a need to follow a standard way of writing JavaScript - it allows for more maintainable cleaner and more beautiful code.

-Good JavaScript code should be testable, composable and reusable.
+Good JavaScript code should be testable and reusable.

 ## Writing testable JavaScript